nullcache/telebotx/README.md

 ```

 ## Files

->Telegram allows files up to 50 MB in size.
+> Telegram allows files up to 50 MB in size.

-Telebot allows to both upload (from disk or by URL) and download (from Telegram)
+TelebotX allows to both upload (from disk or by URL) and download (from Telegram)
 files in bot's scope.
 Also, sending any kind of media with a File created
 from disk will upload the file to Telegram automatically:

 ```go
 a := &tele.Audio{File: tele.FromDisk("file.ogg")}